yinxiangshi/SMAPI/docs/mod-build-config.md

-﻿The **mod build package** is an open-source NuGet package which automates the MSBuild configuration for SMAPI mods and related tools.
+The **mod build package** is an open-source NuGet package which automates the MSBuild configuration for SMAPI mods and related tools.
 The package is fully compatible with Linux, Mac, and Windows.

 ## Contents